red-dev-inc/subnet-evm/README.md

 ./scripts/run.sh 1.7.13 0x8db97C7cEcE249c2b98bDC0226Cc4C2A57BF52FC
 ```

-Note that this ewoq address (`0x8db97C7cEcE249c2b98bDC0226Cc4C2A57BF52FC`) is a prefunded address on the local network, see [here](https://docs.avax.network/quickstart/fund-a-local-test-network) for more info.
+Note that this address (`0x8db97C7cEcE249c2b98bDC0226Cc4C2A57BF52FC`) is a prefunded address on the local network, see [here](https://docs.avax.network/quickstart/fund-a-local-test-network) for more info.
 The private key for this address is
 `0x56289e99c94b6912bfc12adc093c9b51124f0dc54ac7a766b2bc5ccf558d8027`.

 With this command, `avalanchego`, `avalanche-network-runner` and GoLang packages will be downloaded and installed on a `/tmp` directory.
 Note: please make sure that your have fast internet connection to download these packages, otherwise, it will take a long time.